 The student is eligible to register for this course after he has been accepted as a candidate for the master's degree by the Department of Psychology.

 699. Ph.D.
 Dissertation (2-15)

-May be repeated for additional credit.
+May be repeated for additional credit to a maximum of 30 semester hours.